Redlegged earth mite

 Resistance to synthetic pyrethroid and organophosphate chemicals has been detected in parts of Western Australia and South Australia, and organophosphate resistance has also been detected in Victoria.
 Growers and advisers are encouraged to download the Resistance Management Strategy for RLEM in Australian grains and pastures.
 It has been developed to help growers effectively control this pest, while at the same time minimising the selection pressure for further resistance evolution.

-Research has shown that one accurately timed spring spray of an appropriate insecticide can significantly reduce populations of RLEM the following autumn.
+Research has shown that one accurately timed spring spray of an appropriate insecticide can significantly reduce populations of RLEMs the following autumn.
 This approach works by killing mites before they start producing diapause eggs in mid-late spring.
 The optimum date can be predicted using climatic variables, and tools such as TIMERITE® can help farmers identify the optimum date for spraying.
 Spring RLEM sprays will generally not be effective against other pest mites and may exacerbate other mite problems, so caution is advised.

 Chemical control is often one of the methods available for plant pests as part of an integrated pest management program.
 Consult your local nursery, cropping consultants, chemical resellers or pesticide manufacturer for advice that is suitable for your situation.

 For information on currently registered and or permitted chemicals, check the Australian Pesticides and Veterinary Medicines Authority (APVMA) website.
-Always consult the label and Safety Data Sheet before using any chemical product.
+Always consult the label and safety data sheet before using any chemical product.

 Biological control

-At least 19 predators and one pathogen are known to attack RLEM in eastern Australia.
+At least 19 predators and one pathogen are known to attack the RLEM in eastern Australia.
 The introduced French Anystis mite can effectively suppress populations in pastures.
 Snout mites and other predatory mites are also effective natural enemies, along with small beetles, earwigs and spiders.
 Leaving shelterbelts or refuges between paddocks will help maintain natural enemy populations.

-Natural enemies residing in windbreaks and roadside vegetation have been demonstrated to suppress RLEM in adjacent pasture paddocks.
+Natural enemies residing in windbreaks and roadside vegetation have been demonstrated to suppress the RLEM in adjacent pasture paddocks.
 When insecticides with residual activity are applied as border sprays to prevent mites moving into a crop or pasture, beneficial insect numbers may be inadvertently reduced, thereby protecting RLEM populations.

 Cultural control

 Using cultural control methods can decrease the need for chemical control.
 Rotating crops or pastures with non-host crops can reduce mite colonisation, reproduction and survival.
-For example, prior to planting a susceptible crop like canola, a paddock could be sown to cereals or lentils to help reduce the risk of RLEM population build up.
+For example, prior to planting a susceptible crop like canola, a paddock could be sown to cereals or lentils to help reduce the risk of RLEM population build-up.

 Acknowledgements